ats-tandjoeng7/Cryptocurrencies/README.md

 ## Part 2: Reducing Data Dimensions Using PCA

 We used the following code snippet to reduce the dimension of our dataset to three principal components and created a new DataFrame called `pcs_df`.
+In this analysis, `random_state=1` was globally used across all models that we evaluated.

 ```
 # Using PCA to reduce dimension to three principal components.